keboola/python-component/README.md

 The component may define output [manifest files](https://developers.keboola.com/extend/common-interface/manifest-files/#dataouttables-manifests) that define options on storing the results back to the Keboola Connection Storage.
-This library provides methods that simplifies the manifest file creation and allows defining the export options and metadata of the result table using helper objects `TableDefinition`, `TableManifestDefinition` and `TableMetadata`.
+This library provides methods that simplifies the manifest file creation and allows defining the export options and metadata of the result table using helper objects `TableDefinition` and `TableMetadata`.